 But at the same time, there are Mexican dishes that contain a ton of chili and spices.
-And if you are trying to stay healthy, it will not help to keep consuming this type of food on a regular basis.
+And if you are trying to stay healthy, it will not help to keep consuming this type of food regularly.

 When made fresh, many Mexican dishes are safe to consume during pregnancy.
-But there are those that may not be quite safe or ideal to eat by pregnant women.
-For instance, queso that is not cooked very well may cause more harm than good to your body.
+But some may not be entirely safe or ideal to eat by pregnant women.
+For instance, a queso that is not cooked very well may cause more harm than good to your body.

-The same holds true with meat or cold cuts added into this type of dish.
+The same holds with meat or cold cuts added to this dish.

 For the most part, Mexican food is quite interesting.
 Some staples in Mexican food include salsa and guacamole.

-As for salsa, it is basically tomatoes with some spices.
+As for salsa, it is tomatoes with some spices.
 There is very hot salsa, mild, and one that’s in-between.
-Just like guacamole, it is a tasty dip for your nachos, or something to flavor tacos, and other dishes.
+Like guacamole, it is a tasty dip for your nachos or something to flavor tacos and other dishes.

 Then you have your queso.
-If you enjoy a cheesy dip, then this is a great choice for you.
+If you enjoy a cheesy dip, this is an excellent choice.
 However, it is essential to determine the source of your queso cheese.
 In some Hispanic cultures, queso comes from raw, unpasteurized milk.

-Thus, it may be a bit tricky for pregnant women to eat this considering potential health issues linked with this type of milk – especially for expecting moms.
+Thus, it may be tricky for pregnant women to eat this considering potential health issues linked with this type of milk – especially for expecting moms.

 The same goes for sour cream.
 It is another fun dip or topping in many tacos, nachos, and burritos.
-It adds a tangy taste to your dishes but it is not quite safe if the source is not pasteurized.
-So, you have to inquire from the restaurant about the safety of the source.
+It adds a tangy taste to your dishes, but it is not safe if the source is not pasteurized.
+So, you have to inquire from the restaurant about the safety of the head.

-And of course, Mexican food will never be complete without tortillas and nachos.
+And, of course, Mexican food will never be complete without tortillas and nachos.
 There are nachos made of simple ingredients such as corn, oil, and salt.
 However, others may include artificial flavors, colors, and preservatives.
-Read the labels to be sure you are not getting a chemical-laden bag of nachos.
+Read the labels to ensure you are not getting a chemical-laden bag of nachos.

 How to Stay Safe When Eating Mexican Food

-As we have previously mentioned, Mexican food comes in a variety of types.
+As we have previously mentioned, Mexican food comes in various types.

 The ones indicated above are typical for snacks, dips, and sauces.

-But since Mexican food is so diverse, it is important to take note of the other options you’ve got and how to make sure that you are choosing the right kind.
+But since Mexican food is so diverse, it is essential to take note of the other options you’ve got and how to make sure that you are choosing the right kind.

 For instance, you have your tacos.
 This dish consists of the filling, which may be meat, shredded cabbage or other greens, some beans, and salsa.
 It is a little bit similar to burritos except for the shell.
-Taco shells are harder and crispier while burritos are soft.
+Taco shells are more complex and crispier, while burritos are soft.

-And as for the flavor, burritos often have guacamole and sour cream while tacos tend to have a different thing.
-Yet, they both taste absolutely wonderful!
+And as for the flavor, burritos often have guacamole and sour cream, while tacos tend to have a different thing.
+Yet, they both taste lovely!

-Now, there are your other Mexican dishes such as the Carne Asada or a type of steak.
-There are also other meat-based dishes such as the Ceviche, which is mainly cured fish.
+There are your other Mexican dishes, such as the Carne Asada or a type of steak.
+Other meat-based words such as the Ceviche, which is mainly cured fish.
 When cooked thoroughly, these types of food should be safe to eat by pregnant women.

 Of course, Mexican food will never be complete without decadent desserts.

-There are a few things you need to take note of when eating these tasty treats.
-Keep in mind that these are mostly sugary, sweet stuff.
-So, if you are trying to keep your blood sugar levels balanced (and you should!), then it helps to regulate your intake of these desserts.
+There are a few things you need to note when eating these tasty treats.
+Keep in mind that these are primarily sugary, sweet stuff.
+So, if you are trying to keep your blood sugar levels balanced (and you should!), it helps to regulate your intake of these desserts.

 First, we’ve got the flan.
 It is mainly made of egg with sugar, and it has a creamy, tasty flavor to it.
-There should not be anything wrong about this treat, as long as the source of the egg is reputable.
-The sugar content should also be kept on a minimum to not overload your body with it.
+There should not be anything wrong with this treat, as long as the egg source is reputable.
+The sugar content should also be kept to a minimum to not overload your body with it.